ninbura/windows/README.md

 	- note that every driver you need may not be listed below, said list is composed of items relevant to me and my direct peers.
  	- you don't need to restart your computer when prompted after every single driver
 	- restart your computer after installing all drivers
-12. ### download, install, & run winget-autoupdate (bulk software installer/updater)
+12. ### wigui - install winget auto update & bulk install applications
 	- #### preface
 		- wigui is a an application that uses winget (cli application tool) in the background via a user interface
 		- winget auto update can be installed via wigui, and once installed it'll keep most applications installed via wigui/winget automatically updated.